 Implementing appropriate password controls, as further detailed in section 5.

 Maintaining a complete list of all hardware items within the IT Systems.
-All such hardware shall be labelled and the corresponding data shall be kept by the IT Department;
+All such hardware shall be labelled and the corresponding data shall be kept by the IT and finance department;

-Ensuring that daily backups of all data stored within the IT Systems are taken, and that all such backups are stored off the Company premises at a suitably secure location; and
+Ensuring that daily backups of all data stored within the IT Systems are taken, and that all such backups are stored off Reddico premises at a suitably secure location;

-Ensure compliance with all IT security standards set out in ISO 27001, to the extent such standards are not covered by the obligations set out in section 3.2 (a) – (j)].
+Ensure compliance with all IT security standards set out in ISO 27001;

 The Users shall be responsible for: